BraydenBrackett/BraydenBrackett/README.md

 Into a varitey of computing topics, but my current fascinations are data viz and computer graphics simulations.

-BS in CS at Purdue, formerly IBM and HPE, yada yada...
+BS in CS at Purdue, formerly IBM, HPE, now at Visa

 If you see anything you like, feel free to msg me on linkedin :)